James Mitchell (American football)

-Early life and high school
+Early life

 James Mitchell was born August 11, 1999, to Jimmy and Marcia Mitchell.
-Mitchell's father is the pastor at Cave Church in Norton, Virginia, and has long done the Lord's work, while his mother played basketball and got an Ivy League education at Brown University.
+Mitchell's father is a pastor and his mother played college basketball Brown University.
+Mitchell's father appeared in Big Stone Gap, a film about set in Mitchell's hometown.
 Mitchell grew up in Big Stone Gap, Virginia and attended Union High School where he was a stand out athlete in multiple sports.
 Mitchell's athleticism was noticed at an early age when he began dunking the ball in middle school while playing JV basketball.
-He committed to play college football at Virginia Tech over offers from Georgia, Duke and Clemson.
+He committed to play college football for Virginia Tech over offers from Georgia, Duke and Clemson.

 College career

 Mitchell played in 13 games, primarily on special teams, as a freshman.
 He became a starter as a sophomore and caught 21 passes for 361 yards with two touchdowns.
 Mitchell had 26 receptions for 435 yards and four touchdowns as a junior.
-Mitchell considered entering the 2021 NFL Draft, but opted to stay at Virginia Tech for his senior season.
-Mitchell was named to the Pre-season All-ACC team prior to his senior year and was on the Mackey Award watch list.
+He was nicknamed "the Governor" during his junior season by his coaching staff and teammates.
+Mitchell considered entering the 2021 NFL draft, but opted to stay at Virginia Tech for his senior season.
+Mitchell was named to the Pre-season All-Atlantic Coast Conference team prior to his senior year and was on the Mackey Award watch list.
 Mitchell suffered a season-ending injury in the second game of his senior year.
-Following the end of the season, he announced that he would be entering the 2022 NFL Draft.
+Following the end of the season, he announced that he would be entering the 2022 NFL draft.

 Professional career

+Detroit Lions

 Mitchell was selected in the fifth round with the 177th overall pick of the 2022 NFL Draft by the Detroit Lions.

-On November 6, 2022, Mitchell recorded his first NFL touchdown on a 3-yard reception against the Green Bay Packers at Ford Field.
+During Week 8 against the Miami Dolphins, Mitchell recorded his first NFL catch on a 14–yard reception from Jared Goff.
+On November 6, Mitchell recorded his first NFL touchdown on a three-yard reception against the Green Bay Packers at Ford Field.
+As a rookie, Mitchell appeared in 14 games.
+He recorded 11 receptions for 113 receiving yards and one touchdown.

+Mitchell was waived by the Lions on August 27, 2024, and re-signed to the practice squad.

+Carolina Panthers

+On January 21, 2025, Mitchell signed a reserve/future contract with the Carolina Panthers.